Messi release clause not valid, Jorge Messi tells La Liga

 La Liga had backed up Barcelona’s position last weekend by announcing that Messi’s release clause remains valid.

+And the Spanish league reacted almost immediately by reiterating their stance and saying Jorge Messi’s interpretation of the contract was “out of context” and “far removed” from its wording.

-Jorge Messi’s bullish response indicates his son remains committed to leaving Barca this summer, despite suggestions the 33-year-old’s stance could be softening.
+Jorge Messi’s bullish statement indicates his son remains committed to leaving Barca this summer, despite suggestions the 33-year-old’s stance could be softening.

+ALSO READ: Messi leaving would be a huge blow to La Liga’s prestige — Modric

+However, there has been no overt declaration that Messi will still depart, perhaps offering some hope to Barcelona supporters.

 Comments